·

 • Witch Hazel tincture (Excessive bleeding)

-• Shepherd’s Purse or Flow Stopper by Wishgarden (CAUTION: Shepherd’s Purse causes clotting.
+• Shepherd’s Purse or Flow Stopper tincture by Wishgarden (CAUTION: Shepherd’s Purse can cause excessive clotting when the source of hemorrhage is unresolved.
 Research thoroughly before using.)

 • Peppermint essential oil (for the toilet bowl if unable to urinate)

-• Manuka honey, seaweed, and herbal bath for tearing.
+• Manuka honey, seaweed, and/or herbal bath for tearing.
 Check out my guide here.

 • Skullcap and Motherwort tinctures used together(Postpartum uterine cramping)